Paritii-LLC/equity-in-ai-guide/Post-Development.md

 2. https://learn.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets?

 # Model Explanation
+Model explanation, also known as model interpretability or explainability, refers to the process of understanding and interpreting how a machine learning model makes predictions or classifications.
+Model explanation is critcal for gaining insights into model behavior, identifying important features, and building trust in the model's predictions.
+This section examines model explanation using an equity-driven framework to document potential biases and where they arise, explain the data features the model considers important, documents the demographics of the training data and a pointer on how the model works and how to use it.
 ## Document Potential Biases and Where They Arise:
 The documentation of potential biases and understanding where they arise is a crucial step in addressing fairness and ethics in machine learning models.
 The following structured approach to document potential biases can be applied;